 Not only is Wonder Woman likely to be the best superhero movie of this summer, it may well take its place within the pantheon of truly great mythological sagas, reimagined for the big screen.
 It’s a coming of age story, it’s a love story, AND a story of female empowerment that goes beyond cliches.
 Add to all this, its heroine is a kick-ass beauty of rare panache and vulnerability.
 So this movie has a LOT going for it even before we get to the deeper levels of meaning which get me excited.

 First, a little exposition.
 Our Wonder Woman, the Princess Diana of the Amazons, comes of age on a secluded island of female warriors, Themiscrya.
 Although they have been training for thousands of year, the island exists in total seclusion from the world, shrouded in a protective fog that has kept them untroubled by the modern world.
 Although they have been placed there by Zeus (as a kind of reserve army against the re-emergence of evil in the world) the story borrows heavily from Biblical lore – in which the father of all Gods banishes his son Ares, the god of war, over Ares’ jealousy of man (Zeus’ newest creation).
 If this sounds like Satan cast out of heaven, it is!
 Which I guess makes the Amazons either demigods or angels, depending upon your mythology.
-The point is: Ares is out create evil in the hearts of men and turn them against one another.
+The point is: Ares is out to create evil in the hearts of men and turn them against one another.
 And the Amazons are charged with stopping this.
 But apparently, they’re a little too well secluded.
 They’ve lived without men, they’ve lived without war or trouble of any kind.
 And young Diana comes of age, schooled to await a great destiny, yet having no idea what it might be.
 Like many a young prince or princess before her (Siddhartha, to name one) she longs to reach beyond her mother’s protection.
 She longs to fulfill her life.

 Into this lost Eden crashes the war machines of men.
 First a biplane, piloted by a British spy.
 Then the Kaiser’s navy in hot pursuit.
 The year is 1918, the last months of the war to end all wars.
 And once this pilot’s tale is told, the die is cast.
 For Diana, her destiny is clear.
 Time to go forth and fulfill the promise of her people to Zeus.
 Time to go destroy Ares and bring war to an end, once and for all.

 Of course the charm and brilliance of this movie lies exactly in this naïveté.
 Paired with the handsome young soldier spy, the two embark for London and thence to the Western Front – she with visions of a mythic battle with Ares that will put an end to man’s wickedness.
-And he with a world-weary practicality, hoping to do his best against long odds and trying to reign in this dangerously unschooled and unbridled female.
+And he with a world-weary practicality, hoping to do his best against long odds and trying to reign in this dangerously unschooled and unrestrained female.